Polynomial slowdown in an angle-dependent 2d branching Brownian motion: Introduction

-where the supremum is achieved by $\gamma = \alpha/(2+\alpha)$.
+where the supremum is achieved by $\gamma = \alpha/(2+\alpha)$ (note that is is consistent with the exponent appearing in Proposition~\ref{porism}.\ref{it:Y}).
 While we don't use this approach in our proofs, this heuristic tells us the scale of $Y_s$ that should dominate the integral, namely $s^{\alpha/(2+\alpha)}$.
 This will be reflected in our proofs, especially in Section \ref{sec:probabilistic_arguments}.

 The structure of this paper follows these heuristics.
 In Section~\ref{sec:BM_weighted} we make the connection between \eqref{eq:don} and the PDE \eqref{eq:first_pde} rigorous, and we show precise estimates on its solutions using Sturm--Liouville theory as well as methods inspired from \cite{MaiZei2016}.
 Then, in Section \ref{sec:probabilistic_arguments}, in order to incorporate the error term due to the approximation $b(\theta_s) \approx 1 - \lvert \frac{Y_s}{\sqrt{2}s} \rvert^\alpha $, we deal with more general expectations of the form